pythonhealthdatascience/stars-reproduce-huang-2019/reproduction/README.md

 * `.Rprofile` - Activates R environment
 * `DESCRIPTION` - Lists packages that we installed into environment (their dependencies will have also been installed)
 * `README.md` - This file!
+* `huang2019.Rproj` - Project settings, which specify the Python virtual environment to use when building pages from the Quarto site that include Python.
+If you choose to build the Quarto site (and not just run the reproduction files in this folder), you will want to update this to a path on your machine (which you can do easily by opening this file in RStudio)
 * `renv.lock` - Lists R version and all packages in the R environment
-* `reproduction.Rproj` - Project settings, which specify the Python virtual environment to use when building pages from the Quarto site that include Python.
-If you choose to build the Quarto site (and not just run the reproduction files in this folder), you will want to update this to a path on your machine (which you can do easily by opening this file in RStudio)

 ### Step 1.
 Set up environment